KTXD-TV: Sale to Cunningham Broadcasting

 On September 15, 2017, London agreed to sell KTXD-TV to Cunningham Broadcasting, a partner company of Sinclair Broadcast Group, for $9.5 million.
 Sinclair, which at the time was seeking to acquire KDAF (channel 33) as part of its merger with Tribune Media (which was abandoned on August 9, 2018), indicated that it intended to use KTXD as a lighthouse station during the transition to the ATSC 3.0 broadcast standard.
 The sale was completed on January 11, 2018.

 On March 7, 2018, KTXD replaced its general entertainment format with programming from Sinclair-owned digital network Stadium.
 There was no formal announcement of the programming change, except on Stadium's Facebook page, welcoming viewers in the Dallas area.

+On October 30, 2023, Sinclair converted Stadium's over-the-air service into The Nest, a network that currently features reruns of home improvement, true crime, reality and celebrity-driven shows.
+KTXD-TV, however, switched affiliations to TBD, bringing the diginet to the station's main signal from its 47.4 subchannel, swapping The Nest to that particular spot.

+Sometime in April 2024, KTXD-TV affiliated with Phil McGraw's Merit Street network—now known as Merit TV since that September.
+TBD (now Roar as of March 2025) was then relocated once again to subchannel 47.5.

 Programming

-Upon adopting an entertainment-based schedule, the station began carrying MeTV programming on its main channel from 9:00 a.m. to 11:30 p.m. weekdays, and from 1:00 p.m. to midnight on weekends.
-The network was later expanded to 7:30 a.m. to 12:30 a.m. on weekdays and noon to 11:00 p.m. on Sundays, and reduced to 5:00 to 10:00 p.m. on Saturdays.
+Upon adopting an entertainment-based schedule, the station began carrying MeTV programming on its main channel from 9 a.m. to 11:30 p.m. weekdays, and from 1 p.m. to midnight on weekends.
+The network was later expanded to 7:30 a.m. to 12:30 a.m. on weekdays and noon to 11 p.m. on Sundays, and reduced to 5 to 10 p.m. on Saturdays.

 From the time MeTV programming was dropped until March 7, 2018, classic television series were added to the schedule, alongside some more recent and barter syndicated programs, giving the station a format mildly similar to KFWD (channel 52, now a SonLife Broadcasting Network affiliate)'s format during its years as an English language independent station.
-The remainder of KTXD's schedule consisted of locally produced programs on weekdays; syndicated E/I programming on Saturday mornings as well as local interest programming, college sporting events in the afternoon hours on Saturdays; along with religious programming, infomercials.
+The remainder of KTXD's schedule consisted of locally produced programs on weekdays; syndicated E/I programming on Saturday mornings as well as local interest programming, college sporting events in the afternoon hours on Saturdays; along with religious programming and infomercials.
 The overnight hours from 2 a.m. to 5 a.m. were occupied by programs from AMGTV.